ImtiazVision/HTML-CSS-Practice/README.md

 The HTML **DOM** defines the objects and properties of all HTML elements, as well as the methods (interface) to access them.

 `querySelector` and `getElementById` are 2 ways to get an element from **DOM**.

+The DOM is constructed in the browser as the page loads.
+The DOM is an API that treats HTML and XML documents as tree structures with nodes. `document.getElementById()` is used to select a node in **DOM**.